sqlxpert/lights-off-aws/README.md

 Ever forget to turn the lights off?
 Now you can:

-- Stop and restart EC2 instances and RDS/Aurora databases with cron-style schedules in their tags.
+- Stop EC2 instances and RDS/Aurora databases overnight, by tagging them with cron schedules.

-- Set and view AWS Backup schedules in resource tags, not central backup plans.
+- Set, and see, AWS Backup schedules in resource tags, not central backup plans.

 - Easily deploy this solution across multiple AWS accounts and regions.